bitsofcotton/p2/README.md

 In theoretical, the jammer can always jam out us if jammer is latter one to predictor.
 So we absent this repository.

 So if we have non infected computers or when we exclude all of the infection, we can re construct these programs (p0, p1, p2) with some advances.
 Otherwise, the jammer gains all of the result to make us exclude.

-# Nonlinear
-We make {p0, p1, p2} as non linear one.
-So input ratio is the matter if simple glitch.

 # Non analytical input
 We suppose the one we input is analytical function delta sampled series.